Measuring sampling plan utility in post-marketing surveillance of medical products: Derivation of Bayes estimates for selected scores

 \section{Derivation of Bayes estimates for selected scores}

 Bayes estimates for the scores proposed in Sections \ref{subsubsec:objClass} and \ref{subsubsec:objAssess} can be derived analytically.
-These estimates are posterior quantiles that can be readily obtained using a set of MCMC draws Using these analytical estimates can improve computing time.
+These estimates are posterior quantiles that can be readily obtained using a set of MCMC draws.
+Using these analytical estimates instead of optimization software can improve computing time.
 Propositions \ref{prop:bayes_absdiff} and \ref{prop:bayes_class} show Bayes estimates for these scores.
+These propositions consider Bayes estimates of the SFP rate at a single node.
+Our proposed loss construction uses a summation of terms across nodes; thus, the loss pertaining to the estimate for any node can be considered separately from that of other nodes.